-· · - adoption of this practice should include a discussion on measures general meeting is interactive, shareholders are provided with sufficient

-ns and the questions are responded to.
-Further, a listed issuer should also

-provide brief reasons on the e choice of the meeting platform.
+Note: The explanation of adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient opportunity to pose questions and the questions are responded to.
+Further, a listed issuer should also provide brief reasons on the choice of the meeting platform.

-Application : Not applicable - only physical general meetings were conducted in the
+Application : Not applicable - only physical general meetings were conducted in the financial year

-financial year

-•

-Explanation on :

-application of the
+Explanation on application of the practice :

-practice

-praemee

-Explanation for :
+Explanation for departure :

-departure

-dopartar o

-Large companies are requir ed to complete the columns below.
-Non-large companies are encouraged
+Large companies are r to complete the colum ed to complete the columns below.
+Non-large companies are encouraged elow.

-to complete the colur nns be elow.

 Measure :

--

 Timeframe :

--